gemc/home/index.markdown

 to simulate the passage of particles through matter.
 It provides:<br/>

-- MYSQL / ASCII Databases for geometry, materials, calibration constants, digitization
+- SQL / ASCII Databases for detector parameters like geometry and materials
 - Geometry variations
 - Emulation of hardware electronics
 - Pre-packaged signal digitization such as flux and dosimeter
-- Plugins mechanism for generators, fields, digitization, inefficiencies, output
+- Custom users plugins mechanism for simulation aspects like generators and igitization
 - Built-in ASCII and [ROOT](https://root.cern) output

 <br/>